 To edit the operational settings for a sensor, choose the Sensor option in the main navigation menu and then select the Settings Tab to access the configuration page.
-See Figure 8.
+See Figure 11.

-- A. Sensor Name is the unique name you give the sensor to easily identify it in a list along with any notifications. - B. The Heartbeat Interval is how often the sensor communicates with the server if no activity is recorded. - C. Aware State Heartbeat is how often the sensor communicates with the server while in an Aware State. - D. Assessments per Heartbeat is how many times between heartbeats a sensor will check its measurements against its thresholds to determine whether it will enter an Aware State. - E. Below is the minimum reading the sensor should record before entering an Aware State. - F. Above is the maximum reading the sensor should record before entering an Aware State. - G. The Aware State Buffer prevents the sensor from bouncing between Standard Operation and Aware State when the assessments are very close to a threshold.
-For example, if a Maximum Threshold is set to 90° and the buffer is 1°, then once the sensor takes an assessment of 90.1° it will remain in an Aware State until dropping to 89.0°.
-Similarly at the Minimum Threshold the temperature will have to rise a degree above the threshold to return to Standard Operation. - H. In small sensor networks, the sensors can be set to synchronize their communications.
-The default setting "Off" allows the sensors to randomize their communications, maximizing communication robustness.
+- A. Sensor Name is the unique name you give the sensor to easily identify it in a list along with any notifications. - B. Heartbeat Interval is how often the sensor communicates with the server if no activity is recorded. - C. Aware State Heartbeat is how often the sensor communicates with the server while in an Aware State. - D. Show Dew Point is a switch to add dew point to the data that is displayed. - E. Show Moisture Weight is a switch to display the Altitude field for adjustable moisture weight. - F. Altitude is a field only available for moisture weight to input your height at ground level for more comprehensive assessments of humidity. - G. Assessments per Heartbeat is how many times between heartbeats a sensor will check its measurements against its thresholds to determine whether it will enter the Aware State. - H. Below is the lowest allowable humidity threshold. - I. Above is the highest allowable humidity threshold.

+- J. Aware State Buffer is a buffer to prevent the sensor from bouncing between Standard Operation and Aware State when the assessments are very close to a threshold. - K. Synchronize is a setting that in small sensor networks synchronizes communication.
+The default setting OFF allows the sensors to randomize their communications therefore maximizing communication robustness.
 Setting this will synchronize the communication of the sensors.